solana-labs/solana/docs/src/staking/stake-programming.md

 #### Stake Pools
 This on-chain program pools together SOL to be staked by a manager, allowing SOL holders to stake and earn rewards without managing stakes.
-Users deposit SOL in exchange for tokens representing ownership in the pool.
+Users deposit SOL in exchange for SPL tokens (staking derivatives) that represent their ownership in the stake pool.
 The pool manager stakes deposited SOL according to their strategy, perhaps using a variant of the Stake-o-matic program.
 As stakes earn rewards, the pool and pool tokens grow proportionally in value.
 Finally, pool token holders can provide pool